kwescon1/pixel_car_service_api/README.md

 -   **lint-fix**: Fix linting issues automatically.
 -   **analyze**: Run static analysis using PHPStan.

+## Further Explanation

+For a detailed overview of the system, including my understanding of the requirements, design decisions, and future considerations, please refer to the Explanation.md file.[Further Explanaition](docs/explanaition/explanaition.md)

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 Make sure to follow the code style guidelines and provide clear commit messages.